-A child with SEN support or with an Education Health and Care Plan will have an Individual Learning Profile, children requiring targeted academic support will have an Individual Learning Plan (ILP).
-The Individual Learning Profile includes the child's likes and interests, what makes them happy and how they would like to be supported.
-This is completed in the autumn term by the class teacher, the pupil and parents.
+A child with SEN support or with an Education Health and Care Plan will have an Individual Learning Plan (ILP) and an Individual Learning Profile.
+The Individual Learning Profile includes a description of the child, their strengths and difficulties, aspirations for the future and how they like to be helped; this is completed in the autumn term by the class teacher and the pupil.
 The ILP outlines the outcomes we want to achieve in the term, what approaches will be used and what provision will be available to ensure these are achieved.
 This section is reviewed termly.
+An ILP includes provision and support to meet a whole range of individual needs and these may include physical difficulties, learning difficulties, communication difficulties and social, emotional and mental needs.
 ILPs are developed by the class teacher, in consultation with the Inclusion Manager and parents.
 They are reviewed at least once a term, although for some pupils this may be more frequent.
 Parents and the child will be invited to contribute to the review and consulted about any further action.